 According to Muslim community Muharram is the first month of the Islamic lunar calendar.
 Muslim count their year as 11 or 12 days shorter than the solar year.
 So, it is a little different from the Gregorian or solar calendar that is used in the western nations.
 When compared with the solar calendar, the lunar month of Muharram shifts from year to year.
 This year the first day of the month Muharram is held on 25th October and the end date is held on 22nd November, 2014, based on the Gregorian calendar.

 Muslims provide an additional significance of the month of Muharram.
 They held the month of Muharram to be the most holy of all the months, apart from Ramadan.
 The word Muharram is often considered the same with "Ashura", the tenth day of the Muharram month by the Shia muslim community.

-The festival Muharram 2013 in India: Current year Muharram will be celebrated on the sunset of Monday, 4th November 2013.
-It is a Gazetted holyday by Indian government.
+The festival Muharram 2014 in India: Current year Muharram will be celebrated on the sunset of Monday, 3rd November 2014.
+And the next day (4th November, 2014) is a Gazetted holyday by Indian government.
 The festival Muharram specially celebrates in those regions where Muslim community lives mainly like, Jammu & Kashmir, Assam, West Bengal, Uttar Pradesh, Bihar, Maharashtra and Kerala.
-Celebration day of Muharam is 04/11/2013 on Tuesday.
+The Celebration day of Muharam is 04/11/2014 on Tuesday.
+(All date may vary)

 Hussain and his followers were forced to pay allegiance to the Caliph (Muslim civil and religious leader considered to be Allah's representative on earth) of the time and submit to his authority.
 But they ware disagreed to do so.
 The ruler become angrier and ordered to kill all of them.
 After a little battle Hussain and his followers were tortured and killed by an army teems of the ruler and they Hussain's head was severed and presented to the king.